Eschatologue/CM_wiki/docs/gameplay/phb/action.md

 - You make a sound louder than a whisper
 - An enemy finds you, you make an attack roll
 - You cast a spell with a verbal component.

 ---

-### Identify a Spell

-**Cost:** **:rsc-a: Action**{ .rsc } or **:rsc-r: Reaction**{ .rsc }

-A character can use their **:rsc-r: Reaction**{ .rsc } to identify a spell as it's being cast, or they can use an **:rsc-a: Action**{ .rsc } on their turn to identify a spell by its effect after it is cast.

-If the character perceived the casting, the spell's effect, or both, the character can make an :d20-check: Intelligence (Arcana) check (DC 12 + the spell's level) with **:rsc-a: Action**{ .rsc } or **:rsc-r: Reaction**{ .rsc }, following the rule below:

-#### Class Spell

-If the spell is cast as a class spell and the character is a member of that class, the check is made with **:d20-adv: Advantage**{ .d20 }.
-For example, if the spellcaster casts a spell as a cleric, another cleric has **:d20-adv: Advantage**{ .d20 } on the check to identify the spell.

-#### Innate Spellcasting

-Some spells aren't associated with any class when they're cast, this includes when a monster uses its Innate Spellcasting trait.
-Checks made to indentify an Innate Spellcasting trait is made with a **:d20-disadv: Disdvantage**{ .d20 }.

-??? question "Why Arcana?"

-    This Intelligence (Arcana) check represents the fact that identifying a spell requires a quick mind and familiarity with the theory and practice of casting.
-This is true even for a character whose spellcasting ability is Wisdom or Charisma.
-Being able to cast spells doesn't by itself make you adept at deducing exactly what others are doing when they cast their spells.

----